 Type of fabric:

-As a general rule, it’s a good idea to avoid synthetic fabric for children’s clothes because of it’s high level of chemical content, which could cause allergic reactions on their delicate skin.
-Try to use all natural fabric like cotton, wool and silk at all costs.
+As a general rule, it’s a good idea to avoid synthetic fabric for children’s clothes because of its high level of chemical content, which could cause allergic reactions to their delicate skin.
+Try to use all natural fabric like cotton, wool, and silk at all costs.
 For toddlers, organically grown natural fabric would be the best bet.

-We did a post recently on Amazing Eco-Friendly Fabric Innovations that provides ideas about “green” fabrics that would be great for kids.
+We did a post recently on Amazing Eco-Friendly Fabric Innovations that provide ideas about “green” fabrics that would be great for kids.

 If you hold the fabric against the light, you can observe how tightly or loosely the fabric is woven.
-If the fabric is woven loosely, it may not be able to withstand rough usage, so try to avoid light-weave fabrics if your munchkin is a superman or a superwoman.
+If the fabric is woven loosely, it may not be able to withstand rough usage, so try to avoid light-weave fabrics if your munchkin is a Superman or a Wonderwoman.